open-eid/SiVa/docs/siva3/appendix/test_cases.md

   * Expected Result: The document should pass the validation
   * File: SK-XML1.0.ddoc

   **Attention!
-This test is disabled:  https://github.com/open-eid/SiVa/issues/11
+This test is disabled: DDOC 1.0 fails in Travis CI.
+Needs investigation

 **TestCaseID: Ddoc-ValidationPass-3**